ssg-research/FLARE/README.md

 This will generate the trained policy in folder ./output/$GAME$/$VICTIM_AGENT_MODE/train/model_original.pt.
 You can check main.py to further modify the training hyperparamaters, e.g., learning rate, total time steps, entropy term coefficient in a2c and ppo, etc.

-To evalute your policy's performance:
+To evalute your agents' performance:

 `
 python main.py --game-mode test --env-name $GAME --victim-agent-mode $VICTIM_AGENT_MODE --seed $SEED --victim-agent-path ./the/folder/for/policy.pt --cuda